erikringsmuth/requirejs-router/readme.md

 ## Configuration

-Here's an example `main.js` using the RequireJS Router to run your app.
+Here's an example `main.js` using the RequireJS Router to run the app.
 ```js
 define([], function() {
   'use strict';